torvalds/linux/Documentation/PCI/pcieaer-howto.rst

 Developer Guide
 ===============

-To enable AER aware support requires a software driver to configure the AER capability structure within its device and to provide callbacks.
+To enable AER aware support requires a software driver to provide callbacks.

 To support AER better, developers need understand how AER does work firstly.